Fed Cup captain Kathy Rinaldi recruiting top players, and fans, for big match in Everett

 Rinaldi has to announce her team no later than 10 days before the first match Feb.
 7, but hopes to make it public before that.
 She will have a tough decision, with the country’s top players eager to be on the team.

-Besides Williams, other top players Rinaldi is looking at are Madison Keys and Sonia Kenin, ranked No. 13 and No. 14 in the world, respectively.
+Besides Williams, other top players Rinaldi is looking at are Madison Keys and Sonya Kenin, ranked No. 13 and No. 14 in the world, respectively.
 Both were on the U.S. team the past two years.
-Sloane Stephens, who won the U.S. Open in 2017 and is ranked No. 24, has represented the U.S. the past first four years in the Fed Cup.
+Sloane Stephens, who won the U.S. Open in 2017 and is ranked No. 24, has represented the U.S. the past four years in the Fed Cup.

-Other potential members include Alison Riske, ranked No. 21 and a Fed Cup player from 2014-18, CoCo Vandeweghe, who was the MVP for U.S. in the team’s 2017 championship and Coco Gauff, the 15-year-old sensation who Rinaldi said is “champing at the bit” to play in the Fed Cup.
+Other potential members include Alison Riske, ranked No. 21 and a Fed Cup player from 2014-18, CoCo Vandeweghe, who was the MVP for the U.S. in the team’s 2017 championship, and Coco Gauff, the 15-year-old sensation who Rinaldi said is “champing at the bit” to play in the Fed Cup.

 Others are also in consideration, and Rinaldi said many factors will play into her final decision including health, current form, the opponent, the surface, camaraderie and the ability to play in high-pressure situations.